 Cons

-- Rent hikes: As a renter, your landlord can decide to increase the rent — sometimes dramatically — when it’s time to renew the lease.
+- Rent hikes: As a renter, your landlord can decide to increase the rent when it’s time to renew the lease.
+Depending on how much notice you receive for increases, it may be hard to pivot your business finances accordingly if you want to remain in the space.

-- Lack of control: If you rent commercial property, you have less control than you would have as a buyer.
+- Long-term limitations: If you rent commercial property, you have less control over it than you would have as a buyer.
 Your landlord can decide to sell the property at any time, or you may be asked to leave at the end of the lease.

 - Space restrictions: Because someone else owns the space, you may be limited in what you can do to modify it.
-For instance, you may not be able to knock down walls or widen the parking lot.
+For instance, you may be unable to knock down walls or widen the parking lot.

 3. Building a custom workspace